How to draft a notebook or journal cover in any size

 If you like the sound of that, keep reading so you can learn how to draft your own notebook/journal covers!!!

-First measure the length of your notebook or journal, so place a measuring tape on the edge of the back cover, wrap it around the spine and across the front cover (Photo 1).
-Add 1 cm to that measurement to give yourself some room for an error.
-Keep the notebook / journal closed when measuring.
-If you open it and lay it flat the measurement won’t be accurate and your cover will be too small.
+First, to measure the length of your notebook or journal, place a measuring tape on the edge of the back cover and wrap it around the spine and across the front cover (Photo 1).
+Then, measure the height of your notebook (Photo 2).
+I like to add an extra 1 cm of ease to account for fabric thickness.

 Let’s stop for a minute and think about the anatomy of our notebook/journal cover.

 Next, we need a pair of handles that will keep our notebook/journal inside the cover.
 I will call this pattern piece SLEEVE.
 We need one of them on each side, plus additional pieces for the lining.
-Noone wants raw edges!
+No one wants raw edges!

 Technically, you can stop here!
 That is the bare minimum you need to create a cover, but I did mention we going to add a patch pocket, zipper pocket and snap connector, didn’t I?!
-You can probably guess, that we also need to draft separate pattern pieces for them!
+You can probably guess that we also need to draft separate pattern pieces for them!

-If your notebook/journal has rounded corners you can draw them as well.
+If your notebook/journal has rounded corners, you can draw them as well.

-Add 1 cm seam allowance around the panel (green line) and just like that you’ve created the first pattern piece.
-Mark middle notches along both side edges and always remember to label the pattern piece.
+Add 1 cm seam allowance around the panel (green line), and just like that, you’ve created the first pattern piece.
+Mark middle notches along both side edges, and always remember to label the pattern piece.

 This one will be your MAIN PANEL that needs to be cut x 1 from the lining fabric.
-If you are working with quilting cotton, stretchy or fraying fabric you might want to interface the back of the fabric with some woven interfacing.
+If you are working with quilting cotton, stretchy or fraying fabric, you might want to interface the back of the fabric with some woven interfacing.

 If you want to make your project even quicker and easier, use this pattern piece and also cut x 1 from the external fabric.
 Only do this if you prefer to make your notebook cover without dividing the exterior panel into sections.